 Methods

-For this study we compared the precipitation at landslide sites first by examining trends in the variability and bias of landslide-triggering storm characteristics relative to other measurement and then by computing the skill of several established models in predicting landslides using different precipitation products.
-Rainfall-triggered landslide sites were chosen from the NASA Global Landslide Catalog and verified where possible using satellite imagery (see sec.
+The overall goals of the methods are to evaluate precipitation characteristics at known landslide sites by first examining the features of triggering storms and then subsequently comparing precipitation estimates in the context of published intensity-duration models of landslides occurence.
+Rainfall-triggered landslide sites were chosen from the NASA Global Landslide Catalog with a subset of landslide locations verified with ancillary satellite imagery (see sec.
 2.1).
-Next we retrieved precipitation from four different products (see sec.
-2.2) for the landslide locations and the temporal domain of the study.
-The precipitation time series were split into individual storms, and characteristics of total depth, duration, intensity, peak intensity, and return period were calculated (sec.
+For each landslide location, precipitation was obtained from four different products (see sec.
+2.2) and then the precipitation time series were split into individual storms events, and key characteristics of total depth, duration, intensity, peak intensity, and return period were calculated relative to a reference dataset (sec.
 2.3).
-Finally, intensity-duration curves were applied and the hit ratios and false alarm ratios were computed for each model-product combination (sec.
+Finally, the storm events were plotted relative to landslide intensity-duration curves, with hit-ratios and false-alarm-ratios computed for each model-product combination (sec.
 2.4).

-Study domain and landslide site selection
+2.1 Study domain and landslide site selection

 Landslides were selected from the NASA Global Landslide Catalog (GLC) (Kirschbaum et al. 2010).
-The selection criteria were that the landslides were:
+[Need to justify WHY you used the GLC and explain WHAT it is—here’s an example from which you can edit: The GLC was chosen for this study, since it provides a large sample of landslide locations useful for evaluating heavy rainfall events, etc etc. It’s key limitations are reporting from NEWS?, with only approximate location accuracies, ranging from A to B km etc etc. It shares strengths and weaknesses with other regional databases (include references here).
+Despite these limitations, it was deemed fit for purpose for this study since the primary focus here is to compare precipitation products in the vicinity of hydrologically-triggered landslides, where heavy rainfall events are likely to be present].
+A compromise was reached to maximize the number of landslide locations for this study, while ensuring quality control and data availability.
+The following selection criteria were used to qualify landslide sites:

-triggered by rain, downpour, continuous rain, or flooding according to the GLC
+Landslide events were reported as hydrologically-driven, either triggered by rain, downpour, continuous rain, or flooding according to the GLC;

-occurred in CONUS or Canada below 60o N after May 2015 so as to have data available in each of the selected precipitation products
+Landslide events took place in the CONUS or Canada below 60o N after May 2015 so as to ensuring data availability across the selected precipitation products; and

-a location with a maximum estimate error of 10 km according to the GLC
+The landslide location accuracy was estimated to be 10 km or less according to the GLC.
+The value of 10km was chosen since it is approximately equal to the spatial resolution of two of the precipitation products.

 In total, 228 landslides were selected.
-Of those landslides, 8 were also verified by manually locating a scarp in satellite images; the remaining landslides could not be verified to have occurred near the location specified by the NASA GLC.
-Fig. 1 shows the included sites with the verified sites indicated in white.
-Many of the sites fall near the West coast, likely due to the many population centers there close to mountainous regions.
-The verified landslides seem to be spatially distriubuted proportionate to the distribution of the full selection of landslides.
+Of those landslides, 8 locations were also verified by manually locating a visible scarp in satellite images; the location specified by the GLC was used for the remaining landslides.
+Fig. 1 shows that many of the sites are located near the Pacific coast, likely due to the complex topography associated with landslides, as well as the population reporting bias of the GLC.
+The verified landslides seem to be spatially distriubuted fairly evenly relative to the distribution of the full selection of landslides.

-Figure 1: Map of all landslide sites colored by whether or not the location was verified using aerial satellite imagery.
+Figure 1 | Study locations: Map of all landslide sites considered in this analysis (n=228), colored by whether the location was approximate (n=ABC) or verified using aerial satellite imagery to identify a visible scarp (n=DEF); Source of landslide locations was the GLC (Kirschbaum ref), source of the DEM data used for the basemap (ref).

-Precipitation data sources
+2.2 Precipitation data sources